-As at December 31, 2018, goeasy had 1,821 permanent full-time employees, of which 262 were employed at the corporate office, 692 were employed in easyfinancial, 687 were employed in easyhome and 180 were employed at its shared service centre.
-The Company also employs a number of part-time employees (40).
-None of goeasy's employees are unionized. goeasy considers its relations with its employees to be positive with an 83% Employee Engagement score.
+As at December 31, 2019, goeasy had 1,985 permanent full-time employees, of which 278 were employed at the Company's corporate office, 802 were employed in easyfinancial, 696 were employed in easyhome and 209 were employed at its national shared services centre.
+The Company also employs a number of part-time employees (42).

+None of goeasy's employees are unionized. goeasy considers its relations with its employees to be positive with an 81% Employee Engagement score as evidenced by being a recipient of 5 business and culture awards in 2019.

 Typically, each easyfinancial stand-alone location requires a staff of two to five employees, each easyfinancial kiosk requires a staff of two to three employees and each easyhome store requires a staff of four to seven employees.
-Instore staffing will vary depending on the size of the loan or lease portfolio.
+Instore staffing will vary depending on the active customer count.